Diverticulitis usually affects the large intestine (colon).

 (See also Definition of Diverticular Disease Definition of Diverticular Disease Diverticular disease is characterized by small, balloon-like sacs (diverticula) protruding through the layers of particular structures in the gastrointestinal tract (digestive tract).
 A single... read more .)

-Diverticulitis is more common among people older than 40.
-It can be severe in people of any age, although it is most serious in older people, especially those taking corticosteroids or other drugs that suppress the immune system and thus increase the risk of infection, including colon infection.
+Diverticulitis is more common among people over 40 years old.
+It can be severe in people of any age, although it is most serious in older people, especially those taking corticosteroids or other medications that suppress the immune system and thus increase the risk of infection, including colon infection.
 People who have HIV and those undergoing chemotherapy are at increased risk of developing diverticulitis.
-In people over 50 years of age, diverticulitis is most common among women.
-In people under 50 years of age, diverticulitis is most common among men.
+In people over 50 years old, diverticulitis is most common among women.
+In people under 50 years old, diverticulitis is most common among men.

 Diverticulitis occurs in people with diverticulosis Diverticulosis of the Large Intestine Diverticulosis is the presence of one or more balloon-like sacs (diverticula), usually in the large intestine (colon).
 The cause of diverticulosis is unknown but may be related to diet, a sedentary... read more when a diverticulum develops a small (sometimes microscopic) hole that allows bacteria from the intestines to be released.
 Some doctors think that a diverticulum can become inflamed even if a hole has not developed.
 Diverticulitis most commonly affects the sigmoid colon, which is the last part of the large intestine just before the rectum.

-Doctors no longer think diverticulitis is caused by eating nuts, seeds, corn, or popcorn.
+Diverticulitis is not caused by eating nuts, seeds, corn, or popcorn.

 Complications of diverticulitis